 The Pilates Challenge

-Take Tim for example, he is a 47-year-old active guy.
-He has been for years, and he suffered from 14 broken bones over the years.
+Take Tim, for example.
+He is a 47-year-old active guy.
+He has been for years, and he has suffered from 14 broken bones over the years.
 One of his favorite activities is dirt bike riding.

-He goes to the gym every week to do his regular workout by lifting heavy weights and cardio intervals.
+He goes to the gym weekly to do his regular workout by lifting heavy weights and cardio.
 Having tight hamstrings and upper back is something Tim was familiar with and lived with.

-His wife challenged him to do Pilates; he didn’t think it was going to be a tough enough workout so he took her up on the challenge.
+His wife challenged him to do Pilates; he didn’t think it would be a tough enough workout, so he took her up on the challenge.

-He quickly changed his outlook and perception of Pilates and how challenging it really is.
+He quickly changed his outlook and perception of Pilates and how challenging it is.

-Within two weeks of adding body weight Pilates to his weekly fitness routine he not only improved his performance in the gym but also noticed a huge difference in dirt bike riding and midsection.
+Within two weeks of adding bodyweight Pilates to his weekly fitness routine, he not only improved his performance in the gym but also noticed a massive difference in dirt bike riding and midsection.

-With a surprised look on his face and with the desire of wanting to get better he started to add more of the body weight Pilates to his weekly routine.
+With a surprised look on his face and the desire of wanting to get better, he started to add more of the bodyweight Pilates to his weekly routine.

-He continued to share a story with me on how all of his buddies commented on how he was able to hold himself above his seat the entire time while dirt bike riding.
-Because he has been diligent with his Pilates system his core strength has increased immensely, in turn helping him to get better riding on his bike and in the gym.
+He continued to share a story with me about how all of his buddies commented on how he could hold himself above his seat the entire time while dirt bike riding.
+Because he has been diligent with his Pilates system, his core strength has increased immensely, helping him get better riding on his bike and in the gym.

-Here is a quick clip of a Body Weight Pilates workout I had one of my Pilates guy do.
-Justin is a L1 certified Crossfit coach and a former Pro Baseball player, basically he is in great shape and has added Pilates to help his physical performance.
+Here is a quick clip of a Body Weight Pilates workout I had one of my Pilates guys do.
+Justin is an L1 certified Crossfit coach and a former Pro Baseball player.
+He is in great shape and has added Pilates to help his physical performance.

-- Ab Lift – 10 Reps, 3 sets, 15 second rest between each set
+- Ab Lift – 10 Reps, three sets, 15-second rest between each set

-- Ab Lift – Rotation – 10 reps, 3 sets, 15 seconds rest between each set
+- Ab Lift – Rotation – 10 reps, three sets, 15 seconds rest between each set

-- Mini Roll Up – 10 reps, 3 sets, 15 seconds rest between each set
+- Mini Roll-Up – 10 reps, three sets, 15 seconds rest between each set

-To get that extra edge out of your workout and challenge yourself to increase your performance in and out of the gym or on your days off head over to Body Weight Pilates for more body weight works.
+To get that extra edge out of your workout and challenge yourself to increase your performance in and out of the gym or on your days off, head to Body Weight Pilates for more bodyweight work.

 Have fun and enjoy the benefits of Pilates!

-Sylvia Favela, aka “Queen of Pilates”, author of “Body Weight Pilates”.
+Sylvia Favela, “Queen of Pilates,” author of “Body Weight Pilates.”

 If you are interested in Sylvia’s Body Weight Pilates, you can check it out here:

-If you liked the article above, you can check out other articles from Sylvia:
+If you liked the article above, you could check out other articles from Sylvia: